A Series of Firsts.

 An impact felt across every state and every sector.

-Wireless fuels our economy, supporting 4.7 million jobs and contributing $475 billion each year.3
+Wireless fuels our economy, supporting 4.5 million jobs and contributing $825 billion each year.3 That makes the U.S. wireless industry the 21st largest economy in the world.

-Every wireless job creates an additional 7.7 jobs throughout the broader economy, making the industry’s contribution bigger than full-service restaurants and hardware manufacturing.4 Wireless jobs also pay over fifty percent more than the average American job.5
+Every wireless job creates an additional 7.7 jobs throughout the broader economy, making the industry’s contribution bigger than full-service restaurants and hardware manufacturing.4 Wireless jobs also pay over 55 percent more than the average American job.5

 The impact is felt broadly across the country.
 To see the impact on your state, explore our interactive map.